 For his last twenty years, Bill was the beloved patriarch of the Miller-Bornino “Millbor” Clan, extending from him and Gina, through grandparents, siblings, in-laws, children, grandchildren, nieces and nephews, literally all of whom had been touched by Bill’s generous support in one form or another.
 At the holidays, Millbor Central was at Bill and Gina’s home, where everyone gathered for Bill’s welcome remarks and toast, and to watch him make another futile attempt to carve a turkey properly.

-We will miss him enormously.
+We miss him enormously.